Website localization transforms your digital outreach by catering your site content to local audiences around the world.

 Localization involves modifying your content, products, and services, whether online or offline.
 However, similar terms may overlap with localization despite having distinct definitions and purposes, including:

-• Translation (t9n).
+- Translation (t9n).
 Translation converts text from one language to another while preserving the original content’s meaning and context.
-While it’s critical for localization, translation focuses solely on language conversion.
-For example, translating a website from English to Spanish means changing the language to suit Spanish-speaking audiences while preserving the original message, tone, and context.
+While it’s critical for localization, translation services focuses solely on language conversion.
+For example, translating a website from English to French means changing the language to suit French-speaking audiences while preserving the original message, tone, and context.

 What are the benefits of website localization?